-National Foundation Day (Kenkoku Kinen no Hi, 建国記念の日) is a public holiday which occurs annually on 11th February.
-If ever there was a day to be patriotic in Japan, it should be on National Foundation Day, which celebrates the foundation of Japan, and the ascension of Japan’s first emperor, Emperor Jimmu.
+National Foundation Day (Kenkoku Kinen no Hi, 建国記念の日) is a public holiday which occurs annually on February 11th.
+If there is a day to be patriotic in Japan, it is National Foundation Day.
+As the name implies, National Foundation Day celebrates the foundation of Japan, and the ascension of Japan’s first emperor: Emperor Jimmu.

 “Kenkoku Kinen no Hi” Explained

 - “Kenkoku” (建国) means “founding of a nation”